Crime Has Lasting Effects

 A crime can have multiple and lasting impacts on an individual and their family, not only physically, but emotionally, financially, legally, and relationally.
 These and other constraints may hinder people victimized by violence or crime in understanding and utilizing the criminal justice system, exercising their rights under the law, and accessing services necessary for recovery.

-The Plano Police Department's Victim Services Program exists to provide services to victims and family members to help reduce the short- and long-term effects relating to the traumatic experience of being a victim of a violent crime.
+The Plano Police Department’s Victim Services Program is dedicated to providing comprehensive and compassionate services to support victims, family members, and witnesses in the aftermath of a violent crime.
+Our goal is to reduce the short and long-term effects relating to the traumatic experience of victimization.

 We work closely with victims and their families to provide the following: